JamesMartin1998/lets-pick/README.md

 - Gitpod - Used as an IDE to build the project.
 - GitHub - Used to store the project in a repository.
 Used as an agile tool.
 - Prettier - Used to format code.
+- ESLint - Used to validate JSX code.
 - Balsamiq - Used to create wireframes.
 - Diagrams.net - Used to create database model diagrams.
 - Heroku - Used to deploy and host the project.
+- W3C CSS Validation Service - Used to validate CSS code.

 ## Deployment